Unlocking the Potential of Bilingual Learners through Collaborative Partnerships and Systems Convening

 The CRiCLE-Net has both an international and a local focus and pursues an interdisciplinary approach to policy, theory and practice of community language education.

-- To provide a research forum where policy makers, academics, practitioners and research students can exchange ideas and expertise in community language education;
+- To provide a research forum where policymakers, academics, practitioners and research students can exchange ideas and expertise in community/heritage language education;

-- To collaborate with local, regional, national and international institutions to identify critical issues in community language education and to engage in theoretical and methodological debate on these issues;
+- To collaborate with local, regional, national and international institutions to identify critical issues in community/heritage language education, engaging in theoretical and methodological debate on these issues;

-- To develop a corpus of research evidence that can advise the development of community language education policy and practice;
+- To develop a corpus of research evidence to inform and guide the development of policy and practice in community/heritage language education;

-- To build interdisciplinary connections and create grounds for cross-fertilisation among Applied/Educational Linguistics, Bilingual/Multilingual Education, Second/Foreign Language Education, Community/Heritage Language Education, Minority/Indigenous Language Education, Language/Literacy across the Curriculum, and Teaching English to Speakers of Other Languages (TESOL)/Languages Other than English (LOTE).
+- To foster interdisciplinary connections and promote cross-fertilisation among fields including Applied and Educational Linguistics, Bilingual and Multilingual Education, Second and Foreign Language Education, Community and Heritage Language Education, Minority and Indigenous Language Education, Language and Literacy across the Curriculum, and Teaching English to Speakers of Other Languages (TESOL) and Languages Other than English (LOTE).

 Governance

-The governance of the network is supported by an executive committee, an international advisory panel, a school advisory board and a working group.
-The network also plays an active role in supporting local schools and communities and serves as a research resource centre for community language education in the East of England and nationally.
+The governance of the network is supported by an Executive Committee, an International advisory panel, a School Diversity Advisory Board and a Working Group.
+In addition to providing strategic oversight, the network actively supports local schools and communities and serves as a research resource centre for community/heritage language education both in the East of England, and nationally and internationally.

 Collaboration